 The Breath of Life

 It is written, Should He set His mind on man, if He would gather to Him רוּחוֹ וְנִשְׁמָתוֹ (ruḥo ve-nismato), his spirit and his breath, all flesh would expire together, man to the dust would return (Job 34:14–15).
-Rabbi Yehoshua son of Rabbi Neḥemyah and the Rabbis discussed this.
-Rabbi Yehoshua son of Rabbi Neḥemyah interpreted it: ‘Should God set His mind on this man—רוּחוֹ (ruḥo), his spirit, was already in His hand [i.e., when man sleeps at night]’; ‘If He would gather to him his breath, into his body, all humanity would expire together‘ [i.e., if He concentrated man’s soul in one part of his body instead of permitting her to pervade all his limbs]; but when man is sleeping the neshamah warms the body so that it should not shiver and die.
-Rabbi Bisni, Rabbi Aḥa, and Rabbi Yoḥanan in Rabbi Meir’s name said: The neshamah fills the body, and when man sleeps she ascends and draws life for him from above.
+Rabbi Yehoshu’a son of Rabbi Neḥemiah and the Rabbis discussed this.
+Rabbi Yehoshu’a son of Rabbi Neḥemiah interpreted it: ‘Should God set His mind on this man—רוּחוֹ (ruḥo), his spirit, was already in His hand’; ‘If He would gather to him his breath, into his body, all humanity would expire together‘ [i.e., if He concentrated man’s soul in one part of his body instead of permitting her to pervade all his limbs]; but when man is sleeping the neshamah warms the body so that it should not shiver and die.
+Rabbi Bisni, Rabbi Aḥa, and Rabbi Yoḥanan in Rabbi Me’ir’s name said: The neshamah fills the body, and when man sleeps she ascends and draws life for him from above.
 Rabbi Levi said in Rabbi Ḥanina’s name: She repeatedly ascends.
 For every breath which a man takes he must give praise to the blessed Holy One.
 What is the reason?
-Let every הַנְּשָׁמָה (ha-neshamah), soul, praise Yah (Psalms 150:6)—let every הַנְּשִׁימָה (ha-neshimah), breath, praise Yah.
+Let every הַנְּשָׁמָה (ha-neshamah), soul, praise Yah (Psalms 150:6)—let every הַנְּשִׁימָה (ha-neshimah), breath, praise Yah….

-What is its purpose here?
-A parable: A king once had a daughter who was good, sweet, lovely, and perfect.
-He married her to a royal prince, and clothed, crowned, and bejeweled her, giving her much wealth.
+What is her function here?
+A parable: A king had a daughter who was good, sweet, lovely, and perfect.
+He married her to a royal prince—and clothed, crowned, and bejewelled her, giving her abundant wealth.
 Is it possible for the king to ever leave his daughter?
-You will agree that it is not.
-Is it possible for him to be with her constantly?
-You will also agree that it is not.
+You would say not.
+Is it possible for him to remain with her constantly, the entire day?
+You would say not.
 What then must he do?
-He places a חַלּוֹן (ḥallon), screen, between the two, and whenever the father needs his daughter, or the daughter needs her father, they can come together through this screen [alt., וִילוֹן (vilon), Curtain, see BT Ḥagigah 12b, cf. Zohar 3:222b (RM)].
-Therefore it is written All the princess’s treasure is inward, filigree of זָהָב (zahav), gold, her raiment (Psalms 45:14)” (Bahir §53–54).
+He places a חַלּוֹן (ḥallon), window [or: screen], between the two, and whenever the father needs his daughter, or the daughter needs her father, they can unite through the window [cf. Bereshit Rabbah 74:7].
+As is written, All the glory of the king’s daughter is inward, filigree of זָהָב (zahav), gold, her raiment (Psalms 45:14) [on the association of this verse with the sanctuary, see Tanḥuma, Bemidbar 3; Tanḥuma (Buber), Bemidbar 3; Bemidbar Rabbah 1:3; Zohar 3:171a]” (Bahir §§53–54).